Kasaihyo/Slot_CV/README.md

 4. The script will start processing the video specified in `config.py`.
 5. If any ROIs were set to `None`, interactive selection windows will appear first.
 Draw the rectangles and press Enter/Space.
 6. A display window (`config.DISPLAY_WINDOW_NAME`) will show the video feed with detected information (Round, Balance, Stage) and ROI overlays.
-7. If `SHOW_DEBUG_WINDOWS` is `True`, additional windows will show the isolated ROIs being processed.
+7. If `SHOW_DEBUG_WINDOWS` is `True`, additional windows will show the isolated ROIs being processed, **and a window (`config.STABLE_GRID_WINDOW_NAME`) will show the frame with YOLO detections whenever a stable grid is confirmed.**
-8. Console output will provide information about startup, round/stage changes, and potential errors.
+8. Console output will provide information about startup, round/stage changes, stable grid confirmations, and potential errors.
 9. Press 'q' in the display window to gracefully shut down the application.
 10. Upon completion or shutdown, the analysis log will be saved to a timestamped file in `config.OUTPUT_DIR`.
+This CSV file contains separate rows for different event types (`EventType` column: `ROUND_CHANGE`, `STAGE_CHANGE`, `STABLE_GRID`).
+Symbol counts will only be populated on `STABLE_GRID` rows.

 ## Project Structure